 The ability to isolate fetal cells and fetal DNA from maternal blood during pregnancy has opened up exciting opportunities for improved noninvasive prenatal testing (NIPT).
 VyCAP offers a solution to isolate fetal trophoblast cells from maternal blood for genetic analysis.

-Isolate fetal cells for single cell analysis
+Isolate single fetal cells

 Prenatal detection of chromosome abnormalities has been offered for more than 40 years, first by amniocentesis in the early 1970s and additionally by chorionic villus sampling (CVS) in the early 1980s.
 With the VyCAP work flow a cell based NIPT becomes reality.
 Single fetal throphoblast cells can be genetically analysed for example copy variation analysis (CNV).

-Select and isolate single trophoblasts with Puncher system
+Isolate single trophoblasts with the Puncher system

 The Puncher software screenshot below displays punched trophoblast.
 Each horizontal row belongs to a single fetal cell.
 It shows the microwell ID (number), and several images of the cell in different fluorescent channels.
 Furthermore the PCR tube location (A0, A1, A2,…) and an image of the mcirowell bottom before and after punching.

 Our workfow to isolate fetal cells is compatible with most commercial sequence technologies.
 VyCAP has validated protocols based on AMPL-1 and REPLI-G whole genome amplification (WGA).
 The quality of the WGA product is determined using VyCAP’s WGA control mix.
 The quality is determined by the presence of 10 DNA fragments on 10 different chromosomes.